 Seattle Mariners Game Recap: M’s Can’t Overcome Mental Miscues

-Apr 15, 2015; Los Angeles, CA, USA; Seattle Mariners starting pitcher Taijuan Walker during the first inning of the game against the Los Angeles Dodgers at Dodger Stadium.
+Apr 15, 2015; Los Angeles, CA, USA; Los Angeles Dodgers relief pitcher J.P.
+Howell, center fielder Joc Pederson and catcher Yasani Grandal celebrate after defeating the Seattle Mariners 5-2 at Dodger Stadium.
 Mandatory Credit: Jayne Kamin-Oncea-USA TODAY Sports

 The Los Angeles Dodgers (6-3) completed the 3-game sweep of the Seattle Mariners (3-6) Wednesday night at Dodger Stadium.
 Brett Anderson (1-0, 3.27 ERA) was not overly dominant, but he managed to pick up his first victory in a Dodgers’ uniform.
 Taijuan Walker (0-2, 17.18 ERA) had his second consecutive rough outing, and suffered his second consecutive defeat.

 Tai Walker once again had trouble getting through the first inning in his second outing of the season.
 Yasmani Grandal followed a Jimmy Rollins strikeout by singling on a ground ball to center field.
 Walker got Adrian Gonzalez to fly out, but issued a 2-out walk to Howie Kendrick to keep the inning alive.
 Andre Ethier may be the best 4th outfielder in baseball, and he delivered an RBI single to left field to get the Dodgers on the scoreboard.
 Scott Van Slyke crushed a fastball that careened off the wall in left field for a 2 run double.
 All told, Los Angeles had a 3-0 lead after 1.